engg1340-group-67/master/read_you.md

 ## **Part 2: Functionalities and features**
   In this part, four main features - basic financial managment, prediction/report, login function, task trigger - will be discussed in detail one by one.
 ### **1. Basic Financial Managment**
+There are 4 options here.
+They are Login, Register, Forget and Exit.
+#### Login
+Users first input username and then password.
 ### **2. Prediction/Report**

 ### **3. Login Function**